Spectroscopy of photoionization from the $^1E$ singlet state in nitrogen$-$vacancy centers in diamond: Surface Plots for Contrast Parameters

-As stated above, the population of the excited state decreases with applied field and the population of the singlet state increases, strongly implying that the negative values of $\delta$ are due to ionization from the singlet state.
-This result adds to a growing body of experimental evidence \cite{hopper_near-infrared-assisted_2016, hacquebard_charge-state_2018, aude_craik_microwave-assisted_2020} that indicates an increase in \nvz\ population accompanying an increase in $\ket{\pm 1}$ spin states through steady-state resonance,\cite{aude_craik_microwave-assisted_2020} microwave $\pi$ pulses,\cite{hopper_near-infrared-assisted_2016, hacquebard_charge-state_2018} and through DC field quenching (this work).
+As shown in Fig.\ \ref{fig:levels_and_fieldplot}(b), the population of the excited state decreases with applied field and the population of the singlet state sees a corresponding increase, strongly implying that the negative values of $\delta$ are due to ionization from the singlet state.
+This result adds to a growing body of experimental evidence \cite{hopper_near-infrared-assisted_2016, hacquebard_charge-state_2018, aude_craik_microwave-assisted_2020} indicating a wavelength dependent increase in \nvz\ population is a direct result of resonant CW and pulsed microwave excitation\cite{aude_craik_microwave-assisted_2020,hopper_near-infrared-assisted_2016, hacquebard_charge-state_2018} or DC field quenching (this work) inducing an increase in $\ket{\pm 1}$ spin state population.

-We do not attempt an explanation for anomalous behavior at 100~K in Fig. \ref{fig:epsdelta} (b), which includes the sharp peak at 488~nm and adjacent pit at 497~nm and 502~nm.
-These anomalies appear consistently over different laser powers and the different wavelengths were measured on different days.